naninovel/docs/docs/en/guide/samples.md

 The inventory is not a standalone product or part of Naninovel.
 Use it to learn how to extend and customize the engine, but don't expect it to be a production-ready solution for inventory systems.
 If you're looking for one, [check the Asset Store](https://assetstore.unity.com/?q=inventory) or create a custom one from scratch.
 :::

-This example project shows how to make a custom inventory UI with grid layout, pagination, and a drag-and-drop window; add a custom engine service and related configuration menu; add input bindings; use state outsourcing; and author custom scenario commands and expression functions.
+This example project shows how to make a custom inventory UI with grid layout, pagination, and a drag-and-drop window; add a custom engine service and related configuration menu; add input bindings; use state outsourcing; and author custom scenario commands and expression queries.

 ![](https://i.gyazo.com/86c577f007daf4ec5d79c0e91db7bc10.mp4)